brianhornick/PowerBI-Bicycle-Business-Project/README.md

 I then added an area chart to show how the revenue by the top 5 brands has changed over time.
 To the right is a table which shows the last date of sale of every product ordered by least recent, so that users can see which products to unlist/reduce price.

 At the bottom is a matrix that breaks down revenue by brand and model year.

+### Step 16: Publishing Report and Creating App

+Now that we have finished designing the report, it's time to publish to Power BI service and create an app with the report, so that others can use it.

+To do this we simply hit publish in the home menu of Power BI desktop.
+I published it to a new workspace I created, called "SaveOnBikes Report".

+Once done in the menu, I hit create app, set the content to the report and now the app is ready-to-go.

+Here is the link to the app: https://app.powerbi.com/Redirect?action=OpenApp&appId=99ca33f7-82f5-462b-aade-9aa62fb5c9c7&ctid=8eab7711-b6aa-4109-91b8-273ad283b63d&experience=power-bi